VarunWayakole/Food_and_Beverage_Industry_Insights/README.md

   - Pricing sensitivity

 # Analysis
-The analysis was performed using statistical and data visualization techniques to extract meaningful insights from the survey responses.
+<p align="justify">The analysis was performed using statistical and data visualization techniques to extract meaningful insights from the survey responses.
-The key focus areas included:
+The key focus areas included:</p>
   - Demographic analysis
   - Consumer preference trends
   - Market penetration and brand awareness